 Breast feeds – zero

-We began the transition from formula to cow’s milk at the end of this month.
-I slowly used more cow milk each week at a time, and Baby Jupiter never protested.
+We began the transition from formula to cow’s milk at the end of this month when we were all back home and settling back into our routines.
+I slowly changed the milk to formula ratio over two weeks until he was drinking all milk and Baby Jupiter never protested.
 It’s amazing how much money we’ve already saved by not buying formula – yay!

 Gas drops – two drops per formula bottle